coyite/coyite/README.md

 <p style="text-align: center;"><strong>Twenty-Three  &nbsp;✦&nbsp;  Any Pronouns</strong></p>

 <p>Please don't be scared to interact!
-I'm always open for a chat and would love to meet new people and make friends around my age! ♡</p>
+I'm always open for a chat, and would love to meet new people and make friends around my age! ♡</p>
 <p>Currently focusing on ArtFight!</p>

 <br>